Perioperative Ischemic Evaluation - POISE

 At study entry, 43% of patients had coronary artery disease, 41% had peripheral vascular disease, and 15% had a prior stroke.
 Type of surgery performed was vascular in 42% of patients, intraperitoneal in 22%, orthopedic in 21%, and other types in 15%.

-Among patients undergoing noncardiac surgery, treatment with the beta-blocker metoprolol was associated with a reduction in the primary endpoint of CV death, MI, or cardiac arrest at 30 days compared with placebo, but total mortality was higher in the metoprolol group.
+Among patients undergoing noncardiac surgery, treatment with the beta-blocker metoprolol was associated with a reduction in the primary endpoint of CV death, MI, or cardiac arrest at 30 days compared with placebo, but total mortality and stroke were higher in the metoprolol group.
+Findings were materially unchanged at 1 year.

 Prior studies have evaluated prophylactic beta-blocker use for patients undergoing vascular surgery and have shown mixed results, with the MaVS and DIPOM trials finding no benefit on clinical events, but an earlier trial using bisoprolol finding a reduction in cardiac death and MI.
 However, as with the present study, hypotension and bradycardia increased with metoprolol in MaVS and DIPOM.